Atrial Fibrillation (AF)

 • Digoxin monotherapy is a 1st line alternative in those who do little physical activity

-2nd line: dural therapy from standard beta blocker / diltiazem / digoxin
+2nd line: dual therapy from standard beta blocker or diltiazem or digoxin

-There are 3 main options of rhythm control:
+There are 3 main options for rhythm control:

 • Electrical rhythm control